History of the Bank of Sunset and Trust Company

 The bank moved into a new building in 1948-at the time “one of the most modern banking facilities in the state for a bank of its size.”
 In 1969, the bank’s continued growth created the need for a larger building, which it currently occupies.

 It is interesting to note that the entire cost of the bank’s original building in 1906, including lot and vault door, was $4,400.33.
 This is less than one-third of what a vault door costs today.
-The original building has since been donated to the Town of Sunset and presently serves as its Town Hall.
+The original building was donated to the Town of Sunset and served as its Town Hall for many years.

 From its modest, one-location $10,000 beginning, the Bank of Sunset has grown in size, scope, and service to become a modern, multi-office financial institution.
 The bank currently serves the Sunset, Grand Coteau, Lafayette, and Broussard markets.